What is a Sober Living Home?

 Single Sex Sober Living Homes

 Men’s sober living homes and women’s sober living homes are common in Los Angeles.
-These sober living homes operate on the principle that men and women tend to find it easier to get sober when they are not distracted by members of the opposite sex.
+These homes operate on the principle that men and women tend to find it easier to get sober when they are not distracted by members of the opposite sex.
 Research supports the notion that there are significant gender differences in terms of how men and women approach substance abuse.
 Being able to live and work with residents of the same gender helps people be honest, feel more understood, and focus on their goals without distraction.

 Pet-Friendly Sober Living Homes